Some-Birb7190/lp_printer_cli/README.md

     <li>If [-nc] is passed as well as the optional flags ([-q], [-i], [-b], [-p]), they will all override [-nc] as they require properly finishing the print</li>
     <li>./(PYUSB)_usb_receipt_printer_demo.py and ./lp_printer.py are both programs written to test stuff, use at your own risk, I provide no documentation for them</li>
     <li>Printing an image or pdf requires permissions to read/write in the folder you are executing "pyprint" from due to temporary file writing when re-scaling the image you are printing.</li>
+    <li>The .env file needs to be located in the same directory as the file you are using, should you have it installed globally then this will do that for you.</li>
 </ul><br>

 <h2>Known Issues</h2>